zxphyrx/highway/app/views/guides/corexy.md

 Printhead lights, while totally optional, can help illuminate your prints, whether for timelapses or simply for checking on prints.
 Vorons use these, in the form of small PCBs mounted at an angle to the hotend.
 Alternatively, you can simply wire small LED bulbs and add resistors so that you can wire them directly to your 24V output.

 ### Gantry and Kinematics
-Keep in mind, the gantry can be very different across printers.
+Keep in mind that the gantry can be very different across printers.
 The Voron 2.4, for example, uses a gantry with an open front, and an intriguing belt path.
 The way you route your belts is totally up to you!
 This BOM goes over the parts I used in mine, which follows [this](https://reprap.org/forum/thumbcache/8ae/885/da4/f6b/336/1c4/d2c/8c7/34d/c71/d5_800x400.png) diagram more or less.

 | **Part**               | **Cost**      | **Notes**                                             |
 |------------------------|---------------|-------------------------------------------------------|